MatthiasPeltzer/vidply/docs/PLAYLIST.md

 ## API Methods

 ### loadPlaylist(items)
 Load an array of track items into the playlist.

-Automatically plays the first track unless `autoPlayFirst: false` is set in options.
+- If `autoPlayFirst: true` (default): first track will start playing.
+- If `autoPlayFirst: false`: first track will be selected and loaded (so poster/UI/features can initialize), but playback will not start.

 ```javascript
 playlist.loadPlaylist([